Types of ETFs: Choose ETFs to Add to Portfolio | CFI VU

 Like any other investment, ETFs have pros and cons.
 Unlike mutual funds, they can be traded intraday, and they are also cost-effective in that they are provided at lower commission and expense ratios and are tax-efficient, and linked securities are not to be owned by the ETF traders.
 In addition, they are more liquid than mutual funds.
 They are also transparent; the investor knows of the securities included in the ETF beforehand, and they change with changes in the tracked index.
 Also, they are less risky as it is a means of portfolio diversification, and market orders can be executed.
 On the other hand, one con is that ETF settlement is T+2, which means it takes 2 days after the trade to settle it to cash, while mutual settlement is T+1.

 II.
-Types of ETFs
+Types Of ETFs

 ETFs can either be managed actively or passively.
 When first developed Passive ETFs refer to those that mimic the performance of a broader index, and their price changes vis a vis the index.
 Examples of passive ETFs are SPDR S&P (SPY), and Invesco QQQ (QQQ).